zorexsalvo/jekyll-blog-site/_posts/2017-05-13-adding-proxy-to-your-docker-service.md

 ```
 sudo systemctl restart docker
 ```
+To check if the environment variable is really added on your docker service, do `docker info`.

-And pooof, notice the changes in your docker build!
+And pooof, notice the change in speed in your docker build!